* India is projected to account for 40% of the total global share of rail activity by 2050.

 * Government has allowed 100% FDI in the railway sector.

-* Starting November 1, 2024, Indian Railways has revised its ticket booking rules by reducing the Advance Reservation Period (ARP) from 120 days to 60 days.
+*From November 1, 2024, Indian Railways reduced the advance reservation period from 120 to 60 days.

 Union Minister of External Affairs, Dr. S. Jaishankar and Union Commerce an...